 © P.Biro/Handicap International Belgium

 Injuries from explosions caused by landmines and other explosive weapons as well as road traffic accidents are a leading cause of disability in Cambodia.
-We work to make land safe from weapons of war and promote road safety, and also provide physical rehabilitation services and produce and fit prosthetic limbs and orthoses.
+We work to make land safe from weapons of war and promote road safety but also provide physical rehabilitation services; produce and fit prosthetic limbs and orthoses.
 Our activities in Cambodia support programmes to prevent the development of disabling impairments in young children; promote HIV/AIDS prevention programmes that are accessible to people with disabilities and work to develop activities to support the inclusion and participation of people with disabilities in all aspects of public life.

-As our work in the camps continued, rehabilitation services were developed for all those in need and when people began returning to Cambodia in 1991, we went along with them to ensure that people could access the services they needed.
+As our work in the camps continued, rehabilitation services were developed for all those in need and when people began returning to Cambodia in 1991, we went with them to ensure that people could access the services they needed.
 In 1993 our demining and mine risk education activities began.
 These activities continue today, but our current projects cover a much wider area and also focus on tackling barriers to inclusion and activities to prevent the development of disabling impairments.

-• Human Development Index: 139th out of 187
+• Human Development Index: 136th out of 187

-• Life expectancy: 63 years
+• Life expectancy: 71.9 years

-• Population: 15.1 million
+• Population: 15.14 million

-Source: UNDP HDR 2011
+Source: UNDP HDR 2014